imoralescs/imoralescs.github.io/javascript_oop.md

 Data properties possess two additional attributes that assessors do not.
 We can used `.defineProperty()` to change property attribute.

-1. Value, which holds the property value.
+1. `value`, which holds the property value.
 This attribute is filled in automatically when you create a property on an object.
-2. Writable, which is a boolean value indicating whether the property can be written to.
+2. `writable`, if true, can be changed, otherwise it’s read-only.
+Which is a boolean value indicating whether the property can be written to.
 By default, all properties are writable unless you specify otherwise.

 ```javascript
 let Person = function(firstName, lastName){